 Local credits include working as Assistant Director in The Suitcase/Der Koffer, Movement Director in Icarus at the Border, and performing in the ACME Corporation’s opera, The First Thing That Happens, which premiered at The Voxel.
 She is the founder and Artistic Director of Out of the Ashes, a women-centered physical theater company that specializes in original, experimental performances.
 She previously studied Ensemble Based Physical Theater at Dell'Arte International and yoga, ritual, and art in Quito, Ecuador.
 From 2018-2019 she was a CITD Program Associate.

-Carol Baish (ADMINISTRATIVE)
+Carol Baish (CO-FOUNDER AND ARCHIVIST)

 Carol has been an associate director of CITD since its founding.
 She earned her bachelor’s degree in English at Juniata College in 1960 and her master’s degree in English and American literature at the University of Maryland College Park in 1968.
 She has worked as a newspaper reporter, an instructor in literature and composition, and as managing editor of The American Scholar.

 She joined the staff of the Baltimore Theatre Project in 1974, and served as managing director there until 1990.
 Her editorial and organizational abilities now help serve the work of CITD, and most recently, she has taken a key role in organizing and cataloguing Philip Arnoult’s theater archives now at the Sheridan Libraries of Johns Hopkins University in Baltimore.

 Program Associates are former CITD fellows who continue to work with us; we frequently utilize their valued expertise and history in special projects.